Iconic buildings from every state

 Arizona: Arizona Biltmore

 The Arizona Biltmore, which opened in 1929 in Phoenix, was designed by Albert Chase McArthur, a student of Frank Lloyd Wright, who for a short time collaborated on the project.
-The hotel was built of "Biltmore Block," made from desert sand and inspired by palm tree trunks.
+The hotel incorporates the "Biltmore Block" made of various types of stones, such as limestone and granite, and inspired by either palm tree trunks or musical notes.
 Its Catalina Pool is reported to have been a favorite of Marilyn Monroe.

 Arkansas: Little Rock Central High School

-Nine African American students desegregated the high school in 1957, after the U.S. Supreme Court ruled that segregated schools were illegal.
-The Little Rock Nine, as they became known, had to be escorted by federal troops after they were met by an angry mob and the state's National Guard.
+Nine Black students desegregated the high school in 1957 after the Supreme Court ruled that segregated schools were illegal.
+The Little Rock Nine, as they became known, had to be escorted by local police (and later, federal troops) after they were initially prevented entry by an angry mob and the state's National Guard.
 Photographs of the students arriving at the high school under heavy guard were seen around the country in Life magazine.
-This is the only operating high school in the country that has been designated a National Historic Site.
+This is the country's only high school in operation that has been designated a National Historic Site.

 California: The Getty Center

 Designed by architect Richard Meier, the Getty Center looks over Los Angeles and the Pacific Ocean from the Santa Monica Mountains.
 Its 1.2 million square feet of beige-colored travertine stone came from Italy and its central garden changes with the seasons.
-The center, which opened in 1997, houses the permanent collection of the J. Paul Getty Museum, including European paintings, illuminated manuscripts, American and international photographs, and sculpture.
+The center, opened in 1997, houses the permanent collection of the J. Paul Getty Museum, including European paintings, illuminated manuscripts, sculpture, and American and international photography.

 Colorado: The Brown Palace Hotel